Articles / Most Bottlenecks Are Decision Stalls

 • Work is basically done, but not approved.

-• Everyone thinks someone else owns the next step.
+• Everyone thinks someone else owns the next move.

 A real example

 A service business gets a new lead.
-Someone replies fast.
+Someone replies quickly.
 Great.

-The lead asks for price, timeline, and what happens next.
+Then the lead asks for price, timeline, and what happens next.
 Now the team needs a decision.
 Do we quote this?
 Do we book a call?
-Do we send them a package?
+Do we send a package?
 Do we say no?

-If nobody owns that decision, the lead sits and nothing moves.
-The team feels busy, but the result does not show up.
+If nobody owns that decision, the lead sits.
+Nothing moves.
+The team stays busy, but the result never quite gets over the line.

 Where to look first

-If you cannot name the decision maker, you found the bottleneck.
-That is the spot to fix first.
+If you cannot name the decision-maker, you have probably found the bottleneck.
+That is the place to fix first.

 A small rule that fixes it

-You do not need a big re org.
-You need a tiny rule that keeps work moving.
+You do not need a big re-org.
+You need a small rule that keeps work moving.

 • "Quotes are approved within 24 hours."